lienzhuzhu/blog/content/_index.md

-Welcome to my blog where I will write about tech, CTF writeups, and thoughts.
+Welcome to my blog where I write about my thoughts and insights into technical topics.

 [Main Site](https://lienzhuzhu.github.io/ "Lien's main site")